PhilGeek/oxford_perception/seminar_1/seminar_one.markdown

 Paul Snowdon points out how the personal conception of representation is at work her in CK's reflections on symmetry.
 Suppose that Stout is working with an impersonal notion of representation (though he shouldn't, at least by Cook Wilson's lights).
 IF Stout is working with an impersonal notion of representation then the the external world could (impersonally) represent the sensation, it is just not a relation that anyone could exploit.

-4. CW doubts that the relevant notion of representation could be mimetic.
+E. Fourth, CW doubts that the relevant notion of representation could be mimetic.
 Two arguments:
     1. In feeling the shape of a thing, we have feelings distinct from extension and yet is through these feelings that we become aware of the thing's shape.
 Here tactile sensation mediates our knowledge of extension.
 But talk of mediation implies that that the tactile sensations differ from extension and so they cannot be representative by means of resemblance.

 There is a potential lacuna in this argument.
 That tactile sensation mediates our knowledge of extension may establish that sensation and extension are numerically distinct, but it does not follow from numerical distinctness that the sensation could not mimetically represent extension.
 To establish that, we would need the stronger claim that sensation and extension differ in kind.
 If sensation and extension are unlike in kind then there would be no mimetic relation in virtue of which a person could represent the latter by the former.